Commercial Surface Waste Facilities

 - the facility is permitted under §3.46 of this title (related to Fluid Injection into Productive Reservoirs) and a collecting pit permitted under §3.8 is located at the facility."

 Commercial surface waste disposal and treatment facilities typically receive a variety of oil and gas wastes from a wide spectrum of sources.
 Commercial surface waste disposal and treatment facilities also typically process large volumes of oil and gas wastes.
 For these reasons, staff has applied more stringent monitoring requirements in the form of monitor wells and analytical testing than would otherwise be required for non-commercial facilities permitted under Statewide Rule 8.
 In addition, Statewide Rule 78 requires commercial facilities provide financial security in the form of a bond (Form CF-1) or letter of credit (Form CF-2) to ensure proper closure of commercial disposal and treatment facilities.
-The applicant must submit an estimated cost for closing the facility.
+The applicant must submit a Closure Cost Estimate for closing the facility.
 Guidance is found in the document Financial Security Requirements for Commercial Oil Field Waste Storage, Processing and Disposal Facilities in Accordance with Statewide Rule 78 .

 Permitting and monitoring requirements are tailored to the individual facility and site conditions.
 Permitting requirements might include geologic maps and cross sections, soil and rock permeability, and calculation of area and waste volume.
 Monitoring requirements might include monitoring wells, potentiometric maps of groundwater, and tables of ground water chemistry.